Supervisor/supervisor/README.txt

   unlimited number of backups.
 Default: 10.

   'loglevel' -- The logging level, dictating what is written to the activity log.
-One of 'info', 'warn' or 'debug'.
-At log level "debug", the supervisord log file will record the stderr/stdout output of its child processes, which is useful for debugging.
+One of 'critical', 'error', 'warn', 'info', 'debug' or 'trace'.
+At log level 'trace', the supervisord log file will record the stderr/stdout output of its child processes, which is useful for debugging.
 Default: info.

   'pidfile' -- The location in which supervisord keeps its pid file.